<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 Skip to the main content.

 PCBs are extremely sensitive to electrostatic discharge (ESD), and though we can only feel ESD in the thousands of volts, the smallest discharge can cause a component defect.
-This can be latent (meaning the PCB remains functional but suffers downgraded reliability) or catastrophic (meaning permanent damage has been done.)
+This can be latent (meaning the PCB remains functional but suffers from downgraded reliability) or catastrophic (meaning permanent damage has been done).

 2. Burnt Components

-Component burning is a type of PCB defect, but it's worth noting as a major cause of PCB failure.
-And a burnt component could do more than require a replacement part -- it might require a whole board overhaul.
+Burnt components are technically a type of PCB defect, but it’s worth noting as a major cause of PCB failure.
+A burnt component can compromise the entire PCB and demand a full board replacement.

 The three main causes of burnt components include:

-Component failure or technician error: If a board isn't hooked up correctly or the voltage protections aren't up to par, a board is at a higher risk of burning out.
-Having detailed hook-up instructions can help alleviate technician error.
+• Component failure or technician error: If a board isn’t hooked up correctly or the voltage protections aren’t up to par, a board is at a higher risk of burning out.
+Clear, well-documented hook-up instructions can help alleviate technician error.

 3. Environmental Factors